 Due to being quiet, predominantly lazy and placid, low-maintenance and undemanding, Greyhounds make excellent pets for suburban homes and busy families.
 They are perfect indoor pets, and loving, affectionate housemates.

 In NSW from July 1st, 2019, the legal requirement for Greyhounds to wear a muzzle in public no longer applies to pet Greyhounds registered on the NSW Pet Registry.
 Greyhounds will still be required to be on leash in public at all times unless in a council designated off-leash area, and will require muzzles when in these areas unless they have completed an approved retraining program (green collar).
 For more information on the program which allows muzzling exemptions go to Greenhounds.

 In Queensland, muzzling exemptions are in place for ‘decommissioned’ greyhounds.
 Check local laws to ascertain local council requirements for muzzling.
 For more information about the muzzling exemption assessment process check out the GAP green collar program.

-Over the past decades tens of thousands of Greyhounds were bred in Australia each year, with a resulting mass wastage.
+Over previous decades tens of thousands of Greyhounds were bred in Australia for racing each year, with a resulting mass wastage.

 According to the Special Commission of Inquiry into Greyhound Racing in NSW held in 2016, between 50-70 percent of Greyhounds bred for the commercial betting industry over a 12 year period were killed after being deemed uncompetitive as racing dogs.

-For those dogs that do race, they are ‘retired’ by age 3-4 years.
+For those dogs that do make it to the track and race, they are usually ‘retired’ by age 3-5 years.

-It is estimated that at least one injury occurs in every race, and catastrophic injuries and even deaths occur on the track.
-More often than not an injury results in the dog’s demise as it is no longer useful as a racing prospect.
+Injuries often occur during races and trials, and catastrophic injuries and even deaths occur on the track.
+More often than not injuries have resulted in the dog’s demise when no longer deemed useful as a racing prospect.

-Sadly there will never be enough companion homes for the numbers of Greyhounds necessary for a sustainable racing/gambling industry.
+Sadly there will never be enough companion homes for the numbers of Greyhounds exploited for a sustainable racing/gambling industry.